OraMUC/table-api-generator/docs/parameters.md

 - Boolean, default: true
 - If true, all following parameters are ignored, if the generator can find the original parameters in the package specification of the existing API - for new API's this parameter is ignored and the following parameters are used
 - If false, the generator ignores any existing API options and you are able to redefine the parameters

+### p_enable_generic_change_log (available until v0.5.x)

+- Boolean, default: false
+- If true, one log entry is created for each changed column over all API enabled schema tables in one generic log table - very handy to create a record history in the user interface
+- The table generic_change_log and a corresponding sequence generic_change_log_seq is created in the schema during the API creation on the very first API that uses this feature
+- We could long describe this feature - try it out in your development system and decide, if you want to have it or not
+- One last thing: This could NOT replace a historicization, but can deliver things, that would not so easy with a historicization - we use both sometimes together...